Sint-Niklaas: 18th century until now

 In the 18th century, the Austrian regime was favourable to Sint-Niklaas.
 The flagship textile industry adapted well to mechanization and added cotton products to its portfolio in 1764.
 At the end of the century, the French Revolution brought its mixture of religious intolerance and modern administration to the city.
 Napoleon came to visit Sint-Niklaas in 1803 and officially promoted it to the rank of city.
 The 19th century witnessed a general decline in the textile industry.
 Several new buildings were erected, including the current city hall and the Onze-Lieve-Vrouwekerk (Church of Our-Lady).
-After World War II, the textile industry went through a crisis.
-Today, the historic centre of the city has become mostly a shopping and services district.